Pulsating active matter

-\textit{Patterns and phases.}---The repulsion terms $\partial_{{\bf r}_i} U$ and $\partial_{\theta_i} U$ minimize particle overlap, which promotes a uniform density profile, and impedes (facilitates) the expansion (contraction) of particles whenever they are in contact.
-In contrast with previous works on driven deforming particles~\cite{Tjhung2016, Tjhung2017}, the packing fraction $\varphi$ here varies in time when particle sizes $\sigma(\theta_i)$ are cycling:
+\textit{Patterns and phases.}---The repulsion terms $\partial_{r_i} U$ and $\partial_{\theta_i} U$ promote a uniform density profile by minimizing particle overlap.
+Besides, these terms impede the expansion of particles, and facilitate their contraction, whenever they are in contact.
+In contrast to previous works on driven deforming particles~\cite{Tjhung2016, Tjhung2017}, the packing fraction $\varphi$ here varies in time when particle sizes $\sigma(\theta_i)$ are cycling:

 where $L$ is the system size.
 Above a given density, repulsion precludes that all particles simultaneously reach their largest size.
 Yet, synchronisation puts a cost on phase differences between neighbours, thus favoring a uniform phase profile.
-The competition between repulsion and synchronisation can then destabilize the uniform phase profile, yielding contraction waves, while the density profile stays roughly homogeneous.
-It leads to dynamical patterns which are either steady, taking the form of planar, spiral, or circular waves [Figs.~\ref{Fig:0}(a-c)], or continuously changing [Figs.~\ref{Fig:0}(d)].
-Besides, some patterns are associated with defects in the phase profile [Figs.~\ref{Fig:0}(b-d)].
-Overall, our minimal model entails a phenomenology reminiscent of reaction-diffusion systems (RDS)~\cite{Turing1952, Kondo2010}, where waves propagate with only negligible particle displacement.
-In contrast with RDS, the instability underlying pattern formation does not rely here on any chemical reaction, it only stems from mechanical deformation and synchronisation.
+The competition between repulsion and synchronisation can then destabilize the uniform phase profile, if the system is large enough to accomodate a finite-wavelength instability, while the density profile stays roughly homogeneous.

+This instability promotes deformation waves, propagating in the direction of the drive $\omega$ [Eq.~\eqref{eqn:MDb}], which spontaneously organise into dynamical patterns.
+Such patterns are either steady, in the form of planar, spiral, or circular waves [Figs.~\ref{Fig:0}(a-c)], or continuously changing [Figs.~\ref{Fig:0}(d)], and some patterns entail defects in the phase profile [Figs.~\ref{Fig:0}(b-d)].
+Interestingly, our model features a phenomenology reminiscent of RDS.
+Yet, in contrast to RDS, the instability underlying pattern formation does not rely here on any chemical reaction, it only stems from mechanical pulsation, repulsion, and synchronisation.

 We characterize the emergent phenomenology in terms of the phase dynamics, given that the signature of patterns in the position dynamics is less straightforward.
-The uniform phase profile is a fully synchronized state, with most particles sharing the same phase at each time, whereas contraction waves and defects accommodate phase inhomogeneities.
+The uniform phase profile is a fully synchronized state, with most particles sharing the same phase at each time, whereas deformation waves and defects are associated with phase inhomogeneities.
 In that respect, we regard the emergence of waves as a transition from order to disorder in terms of the synchronisation parameter

 Varying the total density $\rho_0$ and the synchronisation strength $\varepsilon$, which regulate the repulsion-synchronisation trade-off, we observe two disconnected regions where the averaged parameter $\langle r\rangle$ is close to unity [Fig.~\ref{Fig:1}(a)].
 The ordered state is cycling at small density ($\rho_0<1.5$) and arrested at large density ($\rho_0>1.8$).
 Waves emerge in between these states (large $\varepsilon$ and moderate $\rho_0$) through a transition destabilizing either the cycling or the arrested ordered state, yielding $\langle r\rangle$ smaller than unity.
 We regard waves as a locally ordered, yet globally disordered state, at variance with disorder at smaller $\varepsilon$ where the system is both locally \textit{and} globally disordered.